-- (a) Awards over DBSH's ordinary shares may be granted to Group employees who hold such rank as may be determined by the CMDC from time to time.
-Awards may also be granted to (amongst others) employees of associated companies of DBSH who hold such rank as may be determined by the CMDC from time to time, and non-executive Directors of DBSH; - (b) Where time-based awards are granted, participants are awarded ordinary shares of DBSH or, at the CMDC's discretion, their equivalent cash value or a combination of both as part of their deferred bonus, at the end of the prescribed vesting periods.
+Awards over DBSH's ordinary shares may be granted to Group employees who hold such rank as may be determined by the CMDC from time to time.
+Awards may also be granted to (amongst others) employees of associated companies of DBSH who hold such rank as may

+Where time-based awards are granted, participants are awarded ordinary shares of DBSH or, at the CMDC's discretion, their equivalent cash value or a combination of both as part of their deferred bonus, at the end of the prescribed vesting periods.
 Awards are granted under the DBSH Share Plan at the absolute discretion of the CMDC.
-Dividends on unvested shares do not accrue to employees; - (c) Awards under the DBSH Share Plan may be granted at any time in the course of a financial year, and may lapse by reason of cessation of employment or misconduct of the participant, except in cases such as retirement, redundancy, ill health, injury, disability, death, bankruptcy of the participant, or by reason of the participant, being a non-executive Director, ceasing to be a Director, or in the event of a take-over, winding up or reconstruction of DBSH;
+Dividends on unvested shares do not accrue to employees;

+Awards under the DBSH Share Plan may be granted at any time in the course of a financial year, and may lapse by reason of cessation of employment or misconduct of the participant, except in cases such as retirement, redundancy, ill health, injury, disability, death, bankruptcy of the participant, or by reason of the participant, being a non-executive Director, ceasing to be a Director, or in the event of a

-(e) The class and/ or number of ordinary shares of DBSH comprised in an award to the extent not yet vested, and/ or which may be granted to participants, are subject to adjustment by reason of any variation in the ordinary share capital of DBSH (whether by way of a capitalisation of profits or reserves or rights issue, reduction, subdivision, consolidation, or distribution) or if DBSH makes a capital distribution or a declaration of a special dividend (whether in cash or in specie), upon the written confirmation of the auditor of DBSH that such adjustment (other than in the case of a capitalisation issue) is fair and reasonable.
+- (d) Subject to the prevailing legislation and the rules of the Singapore Exchange, DBSH will have the flexibility to deliver ordinary shares of DBSH to participants upon vesting of their awards by way of an issue of new ordinary shares and/ or the transfer of existing ordinary shares (which may include ordinary shares held by the Company in treasury); and - (e) The class and/ or number of ordinary shares of DBSH comprised in an award to the extent not yet vested, and/ or which may be granted to participants, are subject to adjustment by reason of any variation in the ordinary share capital of DBSH (whether by way of a capitalisation of profits or reserves or rights issue, reduction, subdivision, consolidation, or distribution) or if DBSH makes a capital distribution or a declaration of a special dividend (whether in cash or in specie), upon the written confirmation of the auditor of DBSH that such adjustment (other than in the case of a capitalisation issue) is fair and reasonable.

-During the financial year, time-based awards in respect of an aggregate of 7,335,6121 ordinary shares were granted pursuant to the DBSH Share Plan to selected employees of the Group2.
+During the financial year, time-based awards in respect of an aggregate of 7,335,612 ordinary shares were granted pursuant to the DBSH Share Plan to selected employees of the Group.
 In addition, during the financial year, certain non-executive Directors received an aggregate of 37,085 share awards which vested immediately upon grant.
 These share awards formed part of their directors' fees for 2023, which had been approved by the shareholders at DBSH's annual general meeting held on 28 March 2024.